PhD

 Section of Biostatistics, Department of Public Health, University of Copenhagen, DK

-SMARTbiomed group leader: Anne Helby Petersen and Claus Thorn Ekstrøm
+SMARTbiomed supervisors: Anne Helby Petersen and Claus Thorn Ekstrøm

 Research: